ramrom/rams_dot_files/README.md

 My dot files and scripts for Unix-like environments

+## NEOVIM
+- Lazy.nvim for plugin management

 ## Vim
+- june2023 - *deprecated* vim, all in on neovim, definitely not worth maintaining both
+    - .vimrc around for the rare case I might use vim
 - Vim Plug for plugin manager
 - neovim for better integration with coc and scala metals
     - init.vim just loads my vimrc, to maintain vim parity
 ### Plugins
 - **FZF**
     - fzf-mru (fzf over most recently opened files)